 I am a woman with a lot of passwords – my passwords, my clients’ passwords, and occasionally my daughter’s passwords.
 So you can imagine why LastPass, an online password manager, is my new best friend.

-LogMeIn is a fabulous application when you need to remote control a computer, whether it’s yours or someone else’s.
-Clients love the convenience of having me make changes to their computers and I love that I don’t have to get in a car to do it.
-Lately I’ve been using their new product Ignition to remote control my desktop from my iPad.Check it out here.
+Zoom is a fabulous application when you need to share computer screens, whether it’s yours or someone else’s.
+Clients love the convenience of having me make changes to their computers and show them applications and I love that I don’t have to get in a car to do it.